 Testing for seed-borne diseases

 Testing for germination serves as an indicator for overall seed quality but will not determine if the seed is carrying specific seed-borne diseases.
 Therefore, it is also recommended to have seed tested at an accredited laboratory to assess the levels of seed-borne pathogens.
-Preferably, buy only certified seed that has known good quality but keep in mind that "certified seed" (according to The Seeds Act) has to meet standards for germination and purity, not for all diseases.
+Preferably, buy only certified seed that has known good quality but keep in mind that "certified seed" (according to The Seeds Act) has to meet standards for germination and purity but not for all diseases.

 It is recommended to ask to see a copy of the seed lab report before purchasing seed to find out whether testing for seed-borne diseases was also conducted.